tarwn/lessthandot-hugo/blogs/content/posts/2012-09-12-using-a-perl-singleton.md

     return $object2->do_something_else();
 }
 ```
-MyObject is now holding a reference to the config object which it doesn&#8217;t need directly.
+MyObject is now holding a reference to the config object which it doesn't need directly.
 This will only get worse if MyObject2 needs another object which requires the config object, etc.

 Instead we could use a singleton object: